 Cut the croissants.

 Remove the dough from the sheeter and lay it on a counter so the long edge runs horizontally.
 Check the measurements again, and if it has shrunken some, using a rolling pin, gently reroll to 10” x 23” (25 x 58cm).
 Brush off any excess flour on both the top and underside of the dough.
 Trim the long side of the dough just enough to have a clean-cut edge.
 Starting at the bottom left side of the dough, make a small score mark every 3.5” (9cm).
 Along the top edge of the dough, measure 1.75” (4cm) in from the left side.
 Starting at this point just made, make a small score mark every 3.5” (9cm) along the top edge of the dough.
 Using a pastry wheel or knife, cut diagonal lines connecting the score marks made along the top and bottom edges, creating 12 triangles.
 Place the pieces on a sheet pan, wrap tightly with plastic wrap, and place in the refrigerator for 15 minutes.
-While the pieces are resting, clean any excess flour off of the workspace and line two ½ sheet pans with parchment paper.
+While the pieces are resting, clean any excess flour off of the workspace and line two ½ sheet pans with the silicone mats or parchment paper.

 Cutting the croissant dough